Loaded Funfetti Dessert Nachos

-I didn’t stop there.
-I went one step further to make them loaded nachos with a meringue dip (you can use marshmallow fluff if you want to save time), diced strawberries, and chocolate chips.
-You can get creative with this and add chocolate sauce, Nutella, caramel, or whatever else you can dream up!
+These dessert nachos have been fan favorites for many years!
+They are crunchy funfetti cookies with a meringue dip (you can use marshmallow fluff if you want to save time), diced strawberries, and chocolate chips.
+Get creative and add chocolate sauce, Nutella, caramel, or whatever else you can dream up!
 Touchdown!

 The dessert nachos are even adorable without the accoutrements.